atharvakale343/p7zip-390r/writeups/2-checkpoint/submission.md

 ![Null pointer check in *StringToBstr*](screenshots/cppcheck-nullpointer-source-4.png)

+### Further Thoughts

+We analyzed our target with **cppcheck** and **codeQL**.
+These utilities have obvious limitations, but as an aside we thought it interesting to explore any existing work documenting the effectiveness of each.
+A recent 2022 study titled "An Empirical Study on the Effectiveness of Static C Code Analyzers for Vulnerability Detection", found that in general, cppcheck was ineffective at identifying vulnerabilities in their tested scenarios when run alone (Lipp et al., 2022).
+Further, among the tested scenarios, **codeQL** was second to the industry utility **CommSCA**; however, even in the best case scenario, 30% of the 192 vulnerabilities tested were not detected.

+Ultimately, it seems that static analysis with standard utilities of this particular target may not prove particularly fruitful, since both CPPCheck and Codeql failed to find anything particularly interesting.
+As such, our coming work when it comes to static analysis sshould involve getting LLVM bitcode at some point in compilation, and then writing queries for vulnerable functions such as **malloc()**.

 ## Next Steps

 -   Fuzzing with higher timeout to increase coverage and avoid false positives
 -   Fuzzing different features of the target binary
 -   Investigating how _p7zip_ is fuzzed and tested in [OSS-Fuzz](https://github.com/google/oss-fuzz/pull/5899)
+-   Figure out how to inject LLVM pass and emit bitcode, then write queries